tashaylee/Koala/README.md

 ## Considerations
 - Feel free to go about this in any way you see fit.
-You can add any classes or methods you need, and you can modify classes and methods that aren't explicitly marked as with a comment saying not to modify.
+You can add any classes or methods you need, and you can modify classes and methods that aren't explicitly marked with a comment saying not to modify.
 - Any data returned from the API should be in JSON format.
 Responses that return no data can return anything, as long as it also returns a 200 on a success or a 400/500 on a failure.
 Bonus points for proper error messaging!
 - Avoid using external libraries that are not already included if possible.